Frequently Asked Questions (FAQ)

 Does BrailleBlaster support math?

 Yes!
 BrailleBlaster offers multiple methods for adding math to any document.
 You can use six-key entry, if you prefer.
-You can enter the math using easy-to-learn ASCII Math.
+You can enter the math using easy-to-learn APH ASCII Math.
 If your file has images, you can use the built-in Image Describer.
 If your file needs number lines, matrices, or tables with math in them, BrailleBlaster has the tools to make this process easier.

 Does BrailleBlaster support graphics?